 How Often Should You Monitor Your Credit Score

 Your credit score can change as often as daily, depending on how often the information in your credit report changes.
-Credit Karma provides you with daily updates to your credit score if you want to track your credit score that often.
 If you're planning to buy a house or car soon, checking your credit score more often will help you be prepared.
 Otherwise, monitoring your credit score somewhere between semiannually to monthly is enough.

 As you monitor your credit score more often, you'll notice your credit score moving up and down, sometimes as often as daily.
 Unless your credit score drops considerably and stays there, you don't have to worry about changes to your score.

 Also note that your credit scores may be different between different providers, particularly if the underlying credit data is from different credit bureaus.
 This difference is a normal part of credit scoring.

 CFPB.gov.
 "Will Requesting My Credit Report Hurt My Credit Score?"
 Accessed May 20, 2020.

 CFPB.gov.
 "How Do I Dispute an Error on My Credit Report?"
 Accessed May 20, 2020.

 CFPB.gov.
 "My Credit Application Was Denied Because of My Credit Report.
 What Can I Do?"
 Accessed May 20, 2020.

 CFPB.gov.
 "How Do I Get and Keep a Good Credit Score?"
 Accessed May 20, 2020.